KeyanSong/431-2018/slides/class16/README.md

 - Next up: **Task D** (Survey Comparison Plan) and **Task E** (Actually Doing the Survey) are each due next Friday 2018-11-02.
 - **Study 2**: If your data set has more than 6,000 observations (after applying inclusion/exclusion filters and filtering to complete cases on the variables that you are considering for your model) I strongly encourage you to take a sample (probably at random) of 6,000 and then use 4,000 of those as the training sample for your modeling and the remaining 2,000 as a test sample.

-## General Announcements

-1. As of 2018-10-19, [Github now displays R Markdown files verbatim](https://yihui.name/en/2018/10/rmd-github/), without rendering them (imperfectly) into Markdown.
-This is actually good news.
-It should be easier to see the details of things like how chunk labels work, and you won't have to go to the raw version of the files to see what they should look like.

 ## Visualization of the Day